-Prior to the arrival of the British, there were between 300,000 and 1 Million Aboriginal people living in Australia.
+Prior to the arrival of the British, there were between 300,000 and one million Aboriginal people living in Australia.

 The Dutch first sighted Australia in 1606 before Captain Cook claimed the land for Great Britain in 1770.
-The First Fleet of 11 boats arrived at Botany Bay in 1788 to establish New South Wales as a Penal Colony (receiving convicts until 1848).
-Convicts were subsequently sent to the other states, with the exception of South Australia that was established as a free colony in 1836.
+The First Fleet of 11 boats arrived at Botany Bay in 1788 to establish New South Wales as a penal colony (receiving convicts until 1848).
+Convicts were later sent to the other states, with the exception of South Australia, which was established as a free colony in 1836.

 Over 162,000 convicts were transported to Australia from Great Britain, the majority to New South Wales and Tasmania.